bobbimanners/EightBall/README.md

 This code takes the address of variable `result` using the ampersand operator and passes it to subroutine `adder` as `resptr`.
 The subroutine then uses the star operator to write the result of the addition of the first two arguments (10 + 20 in this example) to the word pointed to by `resptr`.

 Unlike C, there are no special pointer types.
 Pointers must be stored in a `word` variable, since they do not fit in a `byte`.
+Pointers are dereferenced using the * operator to reference words or the ^ operator to reference bytes.

 ### Passing an Array by Reference